 - Sort Order: Specifies the order/priority a ticket with this status should have in the ticketing system.
 The lower the number, the higher the priority.

 Editing an Existing Ticket Status

-All ticket statuses are available to edit, by clicking the Edit button.
+All ticket statuses are available to edit by clicking the Edit button.
 This will fill the form at the bottom with the configuration for that status.
-Simply adjust the values as needed and click Save Changes.
+Adjust the values as needed and click Save Changes.

 Removing an Existing Ticket Status